drocheam/optrace/docs/source/spectrum.rst

 Functions
 -------------

+The subsequent equations describe common refractive index models used in simulation software.
-Taken from :footcite:`ComsolDispersion` and :footcite:`ZemaxHagen`.
+They are taken from :footcite:`ComsolDispersion` and :footcite:`ZemaxHagen`.

-Wavelengths and coefficients are in powers of µm
+Generally, all coefficients must be given in powers of µm, while the same is true for the wavelength input.

 **Cauchy**